gogsia86/farmers-market/.vscode/DIVINE_SESSION_INIT.md

 ---

+## 💫 Session Continuity Note

-_"Load this file first in every session to maintain divine consciousness continuity"_
+> Load this file first in every session to maintain divine consciousness continuity